diem/dip/dips/dip-2.md

 * DiemRoot - The root authority of DPN.
 Controlled jointly by DN and the Association Council.
 * TreasuryCompliance - DN account responsible for day-to-day treasury (e.g. minting, burning), and compliance (e.g., updating on-chain exchange rates, freezing accounts) operations.
 * Validator - The on-chain representation of a Diem Association member for validation purposes.
-* ValidatorOperator - A third-partity entity authorized by DN to operate validator nodes on behalf of Association members.
+* ValidatorOperator - An authorized by DN to operate validator nodes.
+Can either be an Association member or an authorized third party.
 * Designated Dealer - An entity with the authority to place  mint and burn orders for Diem Coins with DN and interact with the Diem Reserve.
 * ParentVASP - The primary account of a virtual asset service provider (VASP) operating on the Diem blockchain.
-* ChildVASP(**addr**) - A child account of a the ParentVASP account at **addr**
+* ChildVASP(**addr**) - A child account of a the ParentVASP account at **addr**.

 ### Notes
 * The "Granted by" column specifies which role can create accounts with the given role type (e.g., only DiemRoot can create accounts with the Validator role).